ubcuas/gcom/projects/mission-planner/README.md

 > If using WSL2, get the IP of host machine using `ip route show default`
 > If using Windows, make sure to run mavproxy as an Administrator.

-When running mavproxy, point master to the SITL instance connection and specify 2 outputs, one for connecting with Mission Planner for visualization and one to interface with pymavlink.
+When running mavproxy, point master to the SITL instance connection and specify 2 outputs, one to interface with pymavlink and one for connecting with Mission Planner for visualization.
+Optionally, omit the second output if Mission Planner visualization is not needed.

 ### Using MPS